CDNievas/FastBinding/README.md

 WoW Vanilla Addon to quickly bind things directly in action bars.

-- Tested with Custom Bars from [Bongos](https://github.com/mrrosh/Bongos) addon
 - Support for CTRL/ALT/SHIFT + Key binding
 - NOT support for Mouse button bindings

+> [!CAUTION]
+> If the UI Addon that you are using is not in [this list](./README.md#ui-addons-supported) I can't guarantee that *FastBinding* works as expected.
+Please check it before installing.

 ## How to install

 1. Download the last release as zip
+2. Go to `WoW/Interface/AddOns/`
+3. Delete `FastBinding` folder if already exists (specially if you are updating the addon)
-2. Extract the content to `WoW/Interface/AddOns/`
+4. Extract the zip content inside `WoW/Interface/AddOns/`
-3. Change the folder name from `FastBinding-main` to `FastBinding`
+5. Change the folder name from `FastBinding-main` to `FastBinding`

 ## How to use